dragonnova5091/internship_files/README.md

 however, to use another file: open patientfilecreatormaster.rb with a text editor and change the 'datafile' variable to whatever location you want(make sure it stays in quotes)

-the file i'm using to run everything is SStoruneverything.sh, a shell script that calls and executes everything needed to run the program.
+the file i'm using to run everything is SStoruneverything.sh, a shell script that calls and executes everything needed to run the programs. it is the call all master program

 the final product should appear in the directory you've run this from.
-I think I'll call it: 'mutatedsequence.sam' or something else depending on how it is formatted.
+I think I'll call it: 'mutatedsequence.sam' or something else depending on how it is formatted. however, since im not done yet, the file is absent.

+#############################
+the required programs/modules are ruby and samtools. preferably  ruby 1.8.7+
+            samtools 1.4+
+            i think shell scripts run like a batch